Minnewoc: Background

 The land was owned by Julie Lapham who was from the family that founded Carroll College.
 The home was built for George Bullen, who was a wealthy malt tycoon from Chicago.
-1n 1868 Bullen established a malting house in Kenosha, Wisconsin.
+1n 1868, Bullen established a malting house in Kenosha, Wisconsin.
+Bullen's mother-in-law, the educator, Jennie Coldwell Nixon, died at Minnewoc in 1917.

 The home was named "Minnewoc" which is a native American word meaning "place of waters.
 There is a natural spring found on the property.

 History

 The home was designed by architect F.M.
 Whitehouse, and it is 16,000 sqft with 21 rooms and 6 bedroom suites.
 The original property stretched for 100 acres.
 It now sits on 7.2 acres, with 800 ft feet of lake frontage and features a private island.
 The home was designed in the style of Anne Boleyn's Hever Castle in England.
 It was architectural style is referred to as English Manor House.
 The home was originally 10,000 sqft but in 2013 6,000 sqft was added in an addition.
 The new owners also added solar panels and they put it up for sale in 2017 for 10.5 million USD.
 It was sold in 2021 for 7.799 million USD in 2021 and the new owners had it torn down the same year.